 Pensions in Belgium for expats

 Whether you can transfer your existing pensions to Belgium depends on whether your country has an agreement with the Belgian government.

-Belgium has bilateral conventions with regard to pensions in the following countries: Algeria, Australia, Brazil, Canada, Chile, Democratic Republic Congo, Croatia, India, Israel, Japan, Macedonia, the Philippines, South Korea, Morocco, San Marino, Tunisia, Turkey, the United States, Uruguay, and Yugoslavia.
+Belgium has bilateral conventions with regard to pensions in the following countries: Albania, Algeria, Argentina, Australia, Bosnia-Herzegovina, Brazil, Canada, Chile, the Democratic Republic of the Congo, India, Israel, Japan, Kosovo, North Macedonia, Morocco, Moldova, Montenegro, the Philippines, San Marino, Serbia, South Korea, Tunisia, Türkiye, the United States, Uruguay.